Karanvir1729/GuardianCruise/README.md

 1. **Pre-crash Monitoring:**
    - Facial analysis using OpenCV.
    - Detection of distracted driving and suspicious behaviors.
+   - Voice prompt in the maternal tone cautioning against distracted behavior.

 2. **Post-crash Assistance:**
    - Sending emails and text messages to the driver's parents.